palma-ice/FastIsostasy/PR-description.md

 Formatting:
 - indent = 4 spaces now much more consistent
-- commas are followed by spaces for legibility
+- commas are usually followed by spaces for legibility
 - max column length is 94 characters for better rendering in github... etc.
+- including fftw was done repeatedly across many subroutines.
+It is now included at the beginning of each module using it.

 Misc:
 - Any future task is tagged with "TODO" as comment.
 This combines well with the TODOS